Gros Manseng: Wine styles

 On its own, Gros Manseng has the potential to produce intensely flavored wines with high acidity, apricot and quince fruit along with spicy and floral notes.
 The time of harvest will play a large role in the type of wine that the grape will produce.
 When it is picked at a potential alcohol level of 11.5-12%, the resulting wine will have more characteristics of fresh fruit and flowers.
 If picked later at a potential alcohol content of 12.5-13.5, the flavors will be much more intense and powerful.
 Despite its thick skin, the grape does need gentle handling in the winemaking process.
 Unlike many wine grapes, the juice of the Gros Manseng is grey in color which means that it is already prone to produce deeply, golden colored wines with minimal skin contact.
 If the grapes are pressed too roughly or the grapes are left in extended contact with the skins, the resulting wine will be very coarse with excessive levels of tannins and polyphenols.
 Some winemakers are experimenting with making botrytized wine aged in oak that have drawn favorable comparisons to similarly made wine from Sémillon.
 That style wine is prized for its food matching ability, particularly with foie gras.
 In May 2020, CSIRO scientists discovered through DNA analysis that Australia's plantings of Petit Manseng are in fact Gros Manseng.

-Synonyms

-Gros Manseng is also known under the synonyms Gros Mansenc Blanc, Gros Manseng Blanc, Ichiriota Zuria Handia, Ichiriota Zuriahandla, Manseng Gros Blanc, Petit-Mansenc.